granthouston44/BetaSoft_Front_End_Task/README.md

 The search bar default value doesn't disappear when a user begins to type.
 There seems to be an issue that appears every now and then where the data isn't getting rendered fast enough causing the page to crash.
 It is rare and difficult to replicate, but something to be aware of in future refactoring/optimizations.

-Another issue is that whilst loading the data, the search bar disappears forcing a user to refresh
+Another issue is that whilst loading the data, the search bar disappears forcing a user to refresh if a username is mispelled or there is no user linked with that name

 ## Future iterations